Do you need to fix your budget?

 The best way to stop the excuses is to actively take responsibility.
 That means making considered choices every single time you open your purse or wallet.

-To break this habit and to focus on needs not wants, I’ve employed a few tricks:
+To break bad spending habits and instead, focus on needs not wants, I’ve employed a few tricks:

 For me, meal planning needs to be an active process rather than a passive list or ‘menu’.
 I also need to factor the preparation of each meal into my day otherwise, I know I’ll fall back on those old habits of convenience.